awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-containerdefinitions.md

 `Environment`  <a name="cfn-ecs-taskdefinition-containerdefinition-environment"></a>
 The environment variables to pass to the container\.
 *Required*: No
-*Type*: List of [Amazon ECS TaskDefinition KeyValuePair](aws-properties-ecs-taskdefinition-containerdefinitions-environment.md) property types
+*Type*: List of [KeyValuePair](aws-properties-ecs-taskdefinition-containerdefinitions-environment.md) property types

 `Essential`  <a name="cfn-ecs-taskdefinition-containerdefinition-essential"></a>
 Indicates whether the task stops if this container fails\.
 If you specify **true** and the container fails, all other containers in the task stop\.
 If you specify **false** and the container fails, none of the other containers in the task is affected\.
 This value is **true** by default\.